Posted by Nathalie Guinet 5556 Hits

 This exclusive face-to-face event is a unique opportunity for ETSI members and non-members to gather, exchange with experts and peers, and obtain first-hand information on how to shape the future of AI and Data.

-Subscribe to the ETSI Events mailing list to get the latest news about this event.
+Subscribe to the ETSI Events mailing list to get the latest news about the 2026 event and other upcoming ETSI Events.

 Event type: Conferences & Summits